 Free or reduced priced lunches (CC) are available.
 The application form and instructions on how to complete the form is available in Sycamore under Documents.
+Parents may also pick up a Free and Reduced lunch form in the school office.
 SBCS encourages everyone who thinks they may qualify to complete this form even if the choice is not to accept free or reduced lunch.
-The number of families that QUALIFY, not the number receiving these services, determines most of SBCS's limited State funding such as Title I Services.

-\\This information is kept in strictest confidence.
+The number of families that QUALIFY, not the number receiving these services, determines most of SBCS's limited State funding such as Title I Services. \\This information is kept in strictest confidence.
 Free and reduced lunch will not only benefit families but also the school.
 For those families who qualify and receive the program, the reduced lunch cost is \$.40 per day.
 Since the information is confidential, parents are asked to pay in advance in the same manner all students pay.
 Note: These forms can be resubmitted any time during the school year as income status changes.